California says key ingredient in Roundup weed killer can cause cancer

 In March, the European Chemicals Agency ruled glyphosate is "not classified as a carcinogen."

-Christine Sheppard, one of the cancer patients suing Monsanto, said she's thrilled by California's decision to list glyphosate as carcinogenic.
+But Christine Sheppard, one of the cancer patients suing Monsanto, said she's thrilled by California's decision to list glyphosate as carcinogenic.

 "I thank all the powers that be that I live in California, a state that actually looks after its citizens," she said Wednesday.
 "It is a great start, and let's hope that others follow California's wise leadership."